mplesser/azcam/docs/docs/index.md

   1. A server, usually called [azcamserver](azcamserver.md), which communicates directly or indirectly with system hardware.

-  2. A console, usually called [azcamconsole](azcamconsole.md), which is typically implemented as an IPython command line interface that communicates with *azcamserver* over a socket connection.
+  2. A console, usually called *azcamconsole*, which is typically implemented as an IPython command line interface that communicates with *azcamserver* over a socket connection.
 It is used to acquire and analyze image data through the command line and python code.
-The `azcam-console` package is optional and must be installed seperately from *azcam* itself.
+This mode requires the `azcam-console` package which is optional.

   3. Applications, which are usually client programs that communicate with *azcamserver* over sockets or the web API.